rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   Buddhism and Pyrrhonism
 -   Buddhism and Plato, *Phaedo*
 -   Buddhism and Stoicism
+-   Buddhism and Hume: anitya and humeanism
+-   Buddhism and Schopenhauer
 -   [Schopenhauer, Arthur](https://en.wikipedia.org/wiki/Arthur_Schopenhauer) (1788-1860)
 -   McEvilley
     -   *The Shape of Ancient Thought* [^McEvilley2002]